rshevchuk-git/mcp/src/aws-mcp-server/README.md

 - `aws s3 sync`
 - `aws s3 cp`
 - Any AWS CLI command using the `outfile` positional argument

-## Environment variables
-#### Required
-- `AWS_REGION` (e.g. "eu-central-1"): Default region to be assumed when running AWS CLI commands

-#### Optional
-- `AWS_PROFILE` (string, default: "default"): AWS Profile for credentials to use for command executions, 'default' will be used if not specified
-- `READ_OPERATIONS_ONLY` (boolean, default: false): Primarily IAM permissions are used to control if mutating actions are allowed, so defaulting to "false" to reduce friction.
-We keep this as a best effort attempt to recognize and further control read-only actions.
-When set to "true", restricts execution to read-only operations.
-For a complete list of allowed operations under this flag, refer to the [Service Authorization Reference](https://docs.aws.amazon.com/service-authorization/latest/reference/reference_policies_actions-resources-contextkeys.html).
-Only operations where the **Access level** column is not `Write` will be allowed when this is set to "true".
-- `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN`: Use environment variables to configure credentials, these take precedence over `AWS_PROFILE`, read more about boto3's default order of credential sources [here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#configuring-credentials)
-- `AWS_MCP_TELEMETRY` (boolean, default: false): Allow sending additional telemetry data to AWS related to the server configuration.
-These data include:
-  - call_aws() tool is used with `READ_OPERATIONS_ONLY` set to true or false

 ## License
 Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.